YueHu-CU/Use-of-HFNC-in-COVID-19/README.md

 - Seaborn

 ## Data

-IHME COVID-19 Projections: https://covid19.healthdata.org/united-states-of-america (accessed on 2020-08-02)
+- IHME COVID-19 Projections: https://covid19.healthdata.org/united-states-of-america (accessed on 2020-08-02)

-COVID-19 Forecast Hub: https://viz.covid19forecasthub.org (accessed on 2020-08-02)
+- COVID-19 Forecast Hub: https://viz.covid19forecasthub.org (accessed on 2020-08-02)

-The `Data` folder in this repository contains the data files to replicate results in the paper.
+The `Data` folder contains the data files to replicate results in the paper.

+## Code
+The `Home` folder contains the code to replicate results in the paper.